-Phishing is a type of online scam where criminals send an email that appears to be from a legitimate company asking you to provide sensitive information.
-This is usually done by including a link that supposedly takes you to the company’s website where you are asked to fill in your information – but the website is a clever fake and the information you provide goes straight to the crooks behind the scam.
+Phishing is a type of online scam where criminals impersonate legitimate organizations via email, text message, advertisement or other means in order to steal sensitive information.
+This is usually done by including a link that will appear to take you to the company’s website to fill in your information – but the website is a clever fake and the information you provide goes straight to the crooks behind the scam.

 The email is not addressed to the recipient.
 If the recipient was truly being notified by Charles Schwab that there was an issue with their account, they would know the recipient’s name.

 Again, they don’t know the recipient’s name;"Dear Customer" isn’t an identifier.

 The recipient hasn’t attempted to sign into a Schwab account, so could not have exceeded the number of attempts allowed.

 Grammatical errors: The words Online Banking are capitalized throughout the text.
 And, if you read carefully, the text says "Please visit www.schwab.com/activate Reset Account your account" which clearly doesn’t make sense, but since most people scan emails quickly, grammatical errors that are this small usually don’t get noticed.